10 Money-Saving Hacks for Amazon Shoppers

 No question, Amazon comes in at number two for good reason.
 Not only can you find a huge selection of products and services, if you're a Prime member, you'll also get free, two-day shipping on all eligible items, as well as access to digital storage for your photos, video streaming and much more — just a taste of what keeps customers coming back.

 In fact, customers are sure to come back in record numbers for Prime Big Deal Days, Tuesday, October 8 and Wednesday, October 9.
-Looking for deals ahead of the crowd, check out Prime's early deals right now.
+Check out the 50 best Amazon Prime Day deals right now.

 Sign up for Kiplinger’s Free E-Newsletters